Training & FAQs

 Welcome to the RWA Training and Frequently Asked Questions Page.
 The materials included on this page are aimed for all individuals that handle, process, or authorize RWAs with PBS on behalf of their agency.
 All of these materials are considered "self-service" in that they can be reviewed at any time at your own pace.
 However, should a customer request onsite training, PBS can customize training to address key customer issues.
 Please contact us at AskRWA@gsa.gov to discuss your needs.

-This Introduction to Reimbursable Services training is available to both internal employees and external customers in an effort to impart the same basic level of knowledge, understanding, and common language surrounding the Small Projects & Reimbursable Services Program.
+This Introduction to Reimbursable Services training is available to both internal employees and external customers in an effort to impart the same basic level of knowledge, understanding, and common language surrounding the Reimbursable Services (RWA) Program.

 Frequently Asked Questions (FAQs)